Bally's Atlantic City: Bally's Atlantic City (2000–present)

 In 2012, The Ridge closed its gambling and food amenities.
 The tower's 500 hotel rooms continued to be used for Bally's guests until it was sold in 2013 to be reopened as the independent Claridge Hotel.

 In October 2017, ownership of Bally's was transferred to Vici Properties as part of a corporate spin-off, and the property was leased back to Caesars Entertainment.

-In April 2020, Twin River Worldwide Holdings (now Bally's Corporation) agreed to buy Bally's Atlantic City from Vici.
-The deal excluded the Wild Wild West Casino which contains a sports betting facility.
-Operations of that excluded part would be transferred to Caesars Atlantic City.
+In April 2020, Twin River Worldwide Holdings agreed to buy Bally's Atlantic City from Vici; in conjunction, Twin Rivers acquired the right to the Bally's name and renamed itself Bally's Corporation.
+The deal excluded the Wild Wild West Casino, the operations of which would be transferred to the adjacent Caesars Atlantic City.
 Twin River also announced that they would acquire a license to give Bally's their own sports book, online sports betting, and I-Gaming.
 The sale was completed in November 2020.